Scille/parsec-cloud.old-wiki/Parsec-metadata-server-installation-guide.md

 ```

-This command provides a parsec url to bootstrap the organization from the parsec GUI.
+This command provides a parsec URL to bootstrap the organization from the parsec GUI.
 It can be used in the parsec gui through `Join an organization` from the GUI menu, or directly used as GUI argument:

 ```shell
 parsec parsec://127.0.0.1:6777/TestOrganization?action=bootstrap_organization&token=79cc833[...]